 Stable Linker (Technologies)

-Recent advances in the development of antibody-drug conjugates are primarily based on the development of stable linkers.
-Previously antibody-drug conjugates were made with linkers that released the cytotoxin anticancer agent prematurely, before arriving at the target cell.
+Recent advances in the development of antibody-drug conjugates or ADCs are primarily based on the development of stable linkers.
+Previously antibody-drug conjugates were made with linkers that could release the cytotoxin anticancer agent linked to the antibody prematurely, before arriving at the target cell.